nesteagle/typescript/html/game/roadmap.md

 # Roadmap

+# Add equip menu and drag+drop feature --TODO

+# Easier way to find upgrades --TODO

+# General textbox that will expand on hover --TODO

 # Improve Upgrade tree and add more settings

-#Expand on campaign mode gui
+# Expand on campaign mode gui-in progress

-#Minimap-nearly finished

 ## Campaign mode with real conquests after you can return to main menu